-Film industry careers offer a lot of variety, but they are all about visual storytelling.
+Film industry careers offer a lot of variety, but they usually focus on visual storytelling.
 Degree-granting programs, certifications, and individual classes and workshops help students build specialized skill sets.
 For example, actors take courses in rhetoric and improvisation, while directors study cinematography, production design, and leadership.
-Editors may take courses and seek certification in relevant software.
+Editors may take courses and seek certification related to relevant software.
 Often, students pick up several specialties to keep their professional options open.
-Some of the necessary skills for a film career include:
+Some of the necessary skills for a film career include those mentioned below.

-Directors manage actors, staff, and crew during filming and post-production; so, they must be able to offer a vision for the work and accept input from others.
-Producers work with directors and investors, overseeing production schedules and managing creative teams; so, they also need leadership skills.
+Directors manage actors, staff, and crew during filming and postproduction; they must be able to offer a vision for the work and accept input from others.
+Producers work with directors and investors, overseeing production schedules and managing creative teams, which requires strong leadership skills.

-Actors in particular must be able to speak clearly while also remaining in character, but they also need to be direct communicators.
+Actors must be able to speak clearly while remaining in character.
+They also need to be direct communicators.
 This allows them to translate words on the page into an experience the audience can understand.

 Directors, producers, and editors work with large teams during production.
-As such, they must communicate well to prevent delays, adhere to a budget, and ensure that everyone understands the creative vision of the project.
+As such, they must communicate well to prevent delays, adhere to budgets, and ensure that everyone understands the creative vision of the project.